Theological differences between the Catholic Church and the Eastern Orthodox Church: Rational and mystical theology

 Lossky had a strong influence on 20th century Eastern Orthodox theology, and influenced John Romanides, himself also an influential theologian on his own.
 Romanides saw a strong dichotomy between Eastern Orthodox and Western views, arguing that the influence of the Franks, and Western acceptance of Augustine's theology, is the starting point of Western rational theology, and the dichotomy between East and West.
-(Note: According to Romanides, both Saint Thomas Aquinas' Aristoteleanism and Saint Augustine's Neoplatonism mislead and dominated Western theology.
+(Note: According to Romanides, both Saint Thomas Aquinas' Aristotelianism and Saint Augustine's Neoplatonism mislead and dominated Western theology.
 According to Romanides, Augustine did not have theoria, and many of his theological conclusions are not based on a personal experience of God, but on philosophical or logical speculation and conjecture.
 Romanides therefore reveres Augustine as a saint, but says he does not qualify as a theologian in the Eastern Orthodox church.

 According to John Romanides the Catholic Church, starting with Augustine, has removed the mystical experience (revelation) of God (theoria) from Christianity, and replaced it with the conceptualization of revelation through the philosophical speculation of metaphysics.
 Romanides does not consider the metaphysics of Augustine to be Orthodox but pagan mysticism.

 According to John Romanides, Augustinian theology is generally ignored in the Eastern Orthodox church.
 According to John Romanides and George Papademetriou, some of Augustine's teachings, including his Platonic mysticism, has actually been condemned within the Eastern Orthodox condemnation of Barlaam of Calabria, at the Hesychast or Fifth Council of Constantinople 1351.
 (Note: This claim is made by Romanides in the title of his Augustine's Teachings Which Were Condemned as Those of Barlaam the Calabrian by the Ninth Ecumenical Council of 1351.))